 Blade inspections are performed by drones equipped with high-resolution cameras, by rope-access technicians or by high-resolution camera equipment located on the transition piece or vessel.

-Where substantial repairs or blade replacement are required, this is sometimes possible using rope access teams often using a blade platform suspended from the hub.
+Where minor repairs are required, this is sometimes possible using rope access teams often using a blade platform suspended from the hub.
 Where a blade cannot be repaired in-situ a jack-up vessel is typically required in order to deliver the swap-out, although smaller vessels than those used during turbine installation can be used.
 Exchange is carried out in one visit, followed by off-site or deck-based repair.
 Retrofit programmes are carefully planned to ensure effective vessel utilisation taking into account repair turnaround times.

 Blade inspection work typically requires the turbines to be stationary, therefore there is a focus on performing inspection work during the less windy periods of the year to minimise lost energy production.